 Drilling and Completion Fluids

 I hope you enjoy and benefit from the selected and highlighted papers.
-There are other interesting papers on the recommended-reading list.
-For further reading, the OnePetro online library has additional papers.
+Other interesting papers are on the recommended additional reading list and in the OnePetro online library.

 This Month's Technical Papers